Quick Overview

 The Role of AI-Generated Content

 The explosion of generative AI has introduced new variables into the social media and mental health equation.
 AI-generated deepfakes, synthetic influencers, and chatbot companions raise questions that researchers are only beginning to explore.
-Early studies suggest that AI-generated content can be more emotionally manipulative than human-created content because it can be optimized for engagement at a speed and scale that human creators cannot match.
+Early studies suggest that AI-generated content can be more emotionally manipulative than human-created content.
+It can be optimized for engagement at a speed and scale that human creators cannot match.

 Of particular concern is the emergence of AI “companion” chatbots on social platforms, which simulate emotional intimacy.
-While some research suggests these tools can provide comfort for lonely individuals, critics argue they may further replace genuine human connection and create dependency on artificial relationships that cannot provide real support during crisis moments.
+Some research suggests these tools can provide comfort for lonely individuals.
+Critics argue they may replace genuine human connection.
+They can create dependency on artificial relationships.
+These relationships cannot provide real support during a crisis.

 Platform Design and “Friction” Interventions